 Beginning of his Quest and introduction with Chandragupta

 The Greek emperor Alexander the Great invaded Indian soil more than 2,300 years ago.
 His raid was successful due to the disunity of local rulers.
 Chanakya sought the assistance of King Dhana Nanda but was insulted instead.

-When Chandragupta grew up, Chanakya dug up his treasure of gold coins and hired an army.
-The army was unsuccessful in overthrowing King Dhana Nanda.
-By chance, the two were walking when they heard a mother scolding her son for pulling the edges of a piece of cake.
+Acharya Chanakya dug his buried gold coins treasure to assemble an army for an adult Chandragupta Maurya who was unsuccessful in overthrowing King Dhana Nanda.
+By chance, they were walking when they heard a mother scolding her son for pulling the edges of a piece of cake.

-She criticized him and said that he was like Chandragupta, who had tried to overthrow the kingdom from the center instead of attacking the outskirts first.
+She criticized him and said he was like Chandragupta Maurya, who had tried to overthrow the kingdom from the center instead of first attacking the outskirts.
 Armed with a new plan, Chandragupta and Chanakya once again gathered an army and began attacking the outer parts of the city, making their way to the center.
 They assassinated the King, took his treasure, and Chandragupta assumed the throne.

 Stopped Alexander the Great

 After the overthrow of Nanda, people felt sympathy for the new King, the handsome young hero Chandragupta, and he quickly gained popularity among the people.
 The neighboring kings also recognized him, and with new forces, they managed to cope with the remnants of the Greeks, led by General Celsius.
 The success was due to Chanakya, a political strategist under whom King Chandragupta ruled for 24 years.